Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 The company continued to thrive into the 20th century,

-In 1947, the descendants of Anada gathered every Dari, every letter, and every document they
+gathered every diary, every letter, and every document they could get their hands on

-could get their hands on that told the story of their family's sexual, license, eonschnists,
+that told the story of their family's sexual blascientishness

-and experimentalism and burn them.
-Obviously some
+and experimentalism and burned them.

-mention any of the sex stuff on the website.
-Huh.
 Are they allowed to come now?

 Yes.